nzoliii/faszomhbm/README.md

 # **Faszom HBM**

 This is the edited version of Hamster Systems' custom version of HBM's NTM mod.<br>
-The latest version can be found here, but you have to build it though.<br>
+The latest version can be found on Curseforge, but you have to build it though.<br>
 The licence for this project can be found in the Licence.MD File<br>

 # **What have I done?**